 Abhay Mishra and Pankaj Ramendu traveled across Ganga and found stories of its decay and exploitation that they put in their book Dar Dar Gange.
-Abhay talks to us about his journey:

 Tell us something about yourself.
-Where did you grow up, what did you study and what do you do for living?
+Where did you grow up, what did you study and what do you do for a living?

-I was born in Madhya Pradesh and received my education on the banks of river Narmada in Hoshangabad and Khandwa.
+Abhay Mishra: I was born in Madhya Pradesh and received my education on the banks of river Narmada in Hoshangabad and Khandwa.
 This is where I developed a subtle and deeper connection with the essence of rivers.

 I am also a co-founder of Openwings Productions, a media house that acts as the source of my livelihood.